 The NHLOA joins Hockey Fights Cancer™ Awareness Campaign

-The NHLOA is proud to be alongside the NHL and the NHLPA and many others groups in the hockey community to support the battle for cancer with the Hockey Fights Cancer™ initiative.
-For the next few weeks (October 24th to November 18th), all members of the NHLOA will wear a lavender decal on the bottom right side of their helmets during all the games to promote the awareness of cancer.
+Again this year, The NHLOA is proud to be alongside the NHL and the NHLPA and many others groups in the hockey community to support the battle for cancer with the Hockey Fights Cancer™ initiative.
+For the next few weeks (October the 23rd to November 13th), all members of the NHLOA will wear a lavender decal on the bottom right side of their helmets during all the games to promote the awareness of cancer.
 Cancer has affected many current and past NHLOA members and their families.
 Join us in this battle by donating today at www.nhl.com/hockeyfightscancer/donate-now.html

 Together we stand to fight the battle!

 Make sure to check out some of the NHLOA officials moustaches for the month of November as they promote The MOVEMBER Foundation **see text below.
 On a normal night, officials have to be clean shaven but for the month of November the NHLOA members will make exception by growing their best moustaches ”ala McCreary” Who will have the best one?